CARV-ICS-FORTH/knot/docs/user.rst

 .. figure:: images/templates-screen.png

 To add a new template, click on the respective button on the right.
-The template file format is described in the :doc:`Templates <templates>` chapter.
+The template file format is described in the :ref:`Service templates` chapter.

 Images screen
 -------------